-Winter months invite waves upon waves of tourists wanting to experience Goa.
+Winter months invite waves upon waves of tourists.
 Naturally, prices for everything – from food to accommodation to local taxis – surge.
-Summer months (when a 40-degree Celsius temperature, coupled with 80% humidity) on the other hand, are just too brutal to travel Goa.
-So, what is your best option for visiting Goa, when the weather is not too harsh and the prices are not too brutal – the time of monsoon.
+Summer months (when a 40-degree Celsius temperature and 80% humidity) on the other hand, are just too unfavourable to travel.
+So, what is the best time to visit Goa?
+I say monsoon.
+During monsoon, the weather is not too harsh and the prices are not too high.

-Another reason to be visiting Goa during monsoon is the lushness.
-Goa is at its greenest during the monsoon.
+Another reason to visit Goa during monsoon is the lushness.
+The city is at its greenest during the monsoon.
 The rivers are all full, and so are the lakes and ponds.
 The waterfalls look all mighty and alive.
-Dudhsagar falls, a famous landmark is simply breath-taking during the monsoon.
+Dudhsagar falls, a famous landmark is simply breathtaking during the monsoon.

-So, if you will ask me, monsoon time remains my personal favorite for Goa.
+So, if you will ask me, monsoon time remains the best time to visit Goa.

-Most people (particularly if I talk about North Indians) who visit Goa spend their entire holiday visiting the same beach-shack and drinking the same beer.
-I remember when I visited Goa a few years ago with a bunch of college friends we did the same.
-We spent almost a week in Goa and did not see anything beyond the beach we stayed at.
-We would go to the same place every evening, get super drunk, only to spend the following day sleeping and resting in our hostel.
-But during my previous solo-trip to Goa, I found that Goa has more to offer than what it is otherwise popular for.
+Most people (particularly if I talk about North Indians) spending their Goa holiday mean visiting the same beach-shack and drinking the same beer every day.
+I remember when I visited Goa a few years ago with a bunch of college friends we did the same thing.
+We spent almost a week there and did not see anything beyond the beach we stayed at.
+We would go to the same place every evening, get super drunk, only to spend the following morning sleeping and resting in our hostel.
+But during my previous solo-trip, I found that Goa has more beyond beer and beaches.

-Apart from exploring different beaches and a few historic forts, there are adventure activities like scuba diving, parasailing, jet-ski and more.
-I was surprised to know that one can even try Hot Air Ballooning in Goa.
+Apart from comparing different beaches, exploring a few historic forts, there are adventure activities like scuba diving, parasailing, jet-ski and more.
+I was surprised to know that I could even try Hot Air Ballooning in Goa.

 I mean I understand that partying and experiencing nightlife is a thing to do in Goa but the fact that there is so much more to see and do there cannot be disregarded.
 So experience Goa beyond just getting drunk every evening, and you can thank me later!